greenrobotllc/adserver/README.md

 ## Requirements:
 I recommend using Linux or Mac OS X. I have not tried this under Windows.
 For production/linux, I have it deployed to a Centos server on Linode and it's running currently.
-For development I use Mac OS X with Laravel Homestead development environment.
+For development, I used Mac OS X with Laravel Homestead development environment.
+I later switched to Laradock.

 ## Steps to install:
 0. You must use PHP 7.1 or greater.